 If it’s something that could hang in an art gallery, it’s fine art.
 If you carefully planned your photoshoot and had a very specific concept in mind, your results are fine art.

-As you can see, there really are no boundaries when it comes to this genre.
+As you can see, there are no boundaries for this genre.
 There are, however, a few patterns that I’ve noticed in the most popular fine art portraits.

 Once you familiarise yourself with them, you’ll develop a fine art instinct that will help you find and create the most stunning portraits imaginable.
 As absurd as this sounds, it works!